Titanic: Sinking

 At 11:40 pm (ship's time) on 14 April, lookout Frederick Fleet spotted an iceberg immediately ahead of Titanic and alerted the bridge.
-First Officer William Murdoch ordered the ship to be steered around the obstacle and the engines to be reversed, but it was too late; the starboard side of Titanic struck the iceberg, creating a series of holes below the waterline.
-The hull was not punctured by the iceberg, but rather dented such that the hull's seams buckled and separated, allowing water to rush in.
-Five of the ship's watertight compartments were breached.
-It soon became clear that the ship was doomed, as she could not survive more than four compartments being flooded.
-Titanic began sinking bow-first, with water spilling from compartment to compartment as her angle in the water became steeper.
+First Officer William Murdoch ordered the ship to be steered around the iceberg and the engines to be reversed, but it was too late.
+The starboard side of Titanic struck the iceberg, creating a series of holes below the waterline.
+The hull was not punctured, but rather dented such that the steel plates of the hull buckled and separated, allowing water to rush in.
+Five of the sixteen watertight compartments were heavily breached and a sixth was slightly compromised.
+It soon became clear that Titanic would sink, as the ship could not remain afloat with more than four compartments flooded.
+Titanic began sinking bow-first, with water spilling from compartment to compartment over the top of each watertight bulkhead as the ship's angle in the water became steeper.

 Those aboard Titanic were ill-prepared for such an emergency.
-In accordance with accepted practices of the time, as ships were seen as largely unsinkable and lifeboats were intended to transfer passengers to nearby rescue vessels, Titanic only had enough lifeboats to carry about half of those on board; if the ship had carried her full complement of about 3,339 passengers and crew, only about a third could have been accommodated in the lifeboats.
+In accordance with accepted practices of the time, as ships were seen as largely unsinkable and lifeboats were intended to transfer passengers to nearby rescue vessels, Titanic only had enough lifeboats to carry about half of those on board; if the ship had carried the full complement of about 3,339 passengers and crew, only about a third could have been accommodated in the lifeboats.
 The crew had not been trained adequately in carrying out an evacuation.
 The officers did not know how many they could safely put aboard the lifeboats and launched many of them barely half-full.
 Third-class passengers were largely left to fend for themselves, causing many of them to become trapped below decks as the ship filled with water.
 The "women and children first" protocol was generally followed when loading the lifeboats, and most of the male passengers and crew were left aboard.
-In 2022, Claes-Gõran Wetterholm, an author and expert on Titanic, argued it was "not true" that women and children survived thanks to the gallantry of men; of the last survivors escaping on the final lifeboats leaving the starboard side of the ship, he said, the majority were men.
-However, women and children survived at rates of about 75 percent and 50 percent, respectively, while only 20 percent of men survived.
+Women and children survived at rates of about 75 per cent and 50 per cent, while only 20 per cent of men survived.